Work-Study

 -

-File your Free Application for Federal Student Aid (FAFSA) (or if eligible under DACA and file your CA Dream Act Application) each year by March 2 to be considered for work-study and the best types of other financial aid awards.
-You may still apply after March 2 for loans, the renewal Cal Grant, and for FAFSA filers the Federal Pell Grant.
+File your 2024-25 Free Application for Federal Student Aid (FAFSA) (or if eligible under DACA and file your CA Dream Act Application) by the May 2 extended state deadline to be considered for work-study and the best types of other financial aid awards.
+You may still apply after May 2 for loans, the renewal Cal Grant , and for FAFSA filers the Federal Pell Grant.

-For interested DACA eligible students please contact the FAS directly.
+For interested DACA eligible students please contact Financial Aid and Scholarships directly.

 -

-Submit documents requested by the Financial Aid and Scholarships Office before May 1 for Continuing Students and June 15 for New First-year and Transfer Students.
+Submit documents requested by the Financial Aid and Scholarships Office before June 15 for Continuing Students and July 1 for new First-years and Transfer Students.

 -

-For FAFSA filers check for work-study awards in your award offer and online using the Financial Aid tool.
-For eligible DACA students work-study awards once posted are also available through the Financial Aid tool.
+Check for work-study awards on your award offer online using the Financial Aid tool.

 If You've Accepted a Work-Study Award